svenkreiss/decouple/README.md

 NOTE: currently, you need the special branch `hfBugs` that fixes the copy constructors in HistFactory.

 **Higgs Coupling numbers from Yellow Report 3**:
 The module `LHCXSHiggsCouplings` (included in this repository) is required to run the benchmark coupling models.
-Please see the [README.md](Decouple/src/LHCXSHiggsCouplings/README.md).
-To get started quickly, run from the root repository directory:
+Please see the [README file](Decouple/src/LHCXSHiggsCouplings/README.md).
+To get started quickly, just run from the root repository directory:

 ```
 svn co https://svn.cern.ch/reps/lhchiggsxs/repository/Higgs-coupling/data Decouple/src/LHCXSHiggsCouplings/Higgs-coupling-data